jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 2, 2004.md

 went blind for a while.
 She is somewhat restored now but she goes in and out of energy, she can't drive, she is still in pretty bad shape.
-She took all that medication to not go into seizure, and to keep the brain from swelling which means you don't remove... [see next sentence for continuity]:
+She took all that medication to not go into seizure, and to keep the brain from swelling which means you don't remove... [see next sentence for continuity]

 If you don't have the swelling, you don't get the extra nutrients into the brain to remove the bruised tissue, brain tissue, so basically you are